What to look out for in the final week of the round of 16

 Article summary

-A mission impossible for Liverpool and Napoli's pursuit of a maiden last-eight berth are among the main storylines as the last 16 draws to a close.
+A mission improbable for Liverpool and Napoli's pursuit of a maiden last-eight berth are among the main storylines as the last 16 draws to a close.

 Article top media content